MicrosoftDocs/dynamics-365-intelligent-order-management/topics/available-to-promise.md

 ## Application programming interface (API) URLs

-As a part of ATP feature capability, you will also have a set of Application programming interface (API) URLs available from Dynamics 365   Intelligent Order Management.
-These will also be available from Dynamics 365 Supply Chain Management, For more information, see [Submit change schedules, change events, and ATP queries through the API](/dynamics365/supply-chain/inventory/inventory-visibility-available-to-promise#api-urls).
+As a part of ATP feature capability, you'll also have a set of Application programming interface (API) URLs available from Intelligent Order Management.
+These URLs will also be available from Supply Chain Management, For more information, see [Submit change schedules, change events, and ATP queries through the API](/dynamics365/supply-chain/inventory/inventory-visibility-available-to-promise#api-urls).
 These URLs can be directly called by third party ERPs, commerce or supplier systems for inventory query with ATP capabilities.

 Below is a sample payload for Inventory Query to call these services from Dynamics 365 Intelligent Order Management.